noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

   covered by the box)
 - `bbc`: bounding box containing objects (ex., a station or street, that is completely covered by the box)
-- `in`: true if the value of the alias can be found within the given list.
+- `in`: true if the value of the target can be found within the given list.
   Example: `name.in.(Patrick,Rudi,Peter)`
-- `nin`: False if the value of the alias can be found within the given list.
+- `nin`: False if the value of the target can be found within the given list.
   Example: `name.nin.(Patrick,Rudi,Peter)`
 - `and(filter,filter,...)`: Conjunction of filters (can be nested)
 - `or(filter,filter,...)`: Disjunction of filters (can be nested)